FLIF-hub/node-flif/README.md

     * **verifyManiacMinSize.test.js.** Find out upper/lower bounds for maniacMinSize, all I know is it allows for the number 50.
     * **verifyManiacRepeats.test.js.** Find out upper bounds for maniacRepeats, all I know is it allows for the number 2
     * **verifyManiacThreshold.test.js.** Find out upper/lower bounds for maniacThreshold, all I know is it allows for the number 64.
-    * **verifyMaxFrameLookBack.test.js.** Find out upper bounds for maxFrameLookBack, all I know is it allows for the number 1.
     * **verifyMaxPaletteSize.test.js.** Find out upper bounds for maxPaletteSize, all I know is it allows for the number 512 and logically shouldn't be less than 2.
     * **verifyResize.js.** Can you resize something less than 1px?
 * [ ] Add it to the NPM registry when at v1.0.0.